 Although we can experience these intensified energy points in our bodies, Indian philosophy attributes far more to the chakra system than simple physical locations.
 Indian and Chinese cultures traditionally see life from a very different perspective from the modern western view of mind and body.
 In these systems, there is no differentiation at all between the physical realm, the mental and the spiritual.
 Therefore, each chakra is also considered to manifest characteristics that relate to the entire spectrum of our life experience.

-Therapies, including Bi-Aura, which include balancing the chakras, therefore work to balance the whole of our life experience, including physical pain and stress, emotional issues, long-term, inherited or recent trauma issues, and spiritual issues, thought patterns and beliefs.
+Therapies, including Bio-Energy Healing, which include balancing the chakras, therefore work to balance the whole of our life experience, including physical pain and stress, emotional issues, long-term, inherited or recent trauma issues, and spiritual issues, thought patterns and beliefs.